arobbins/articles/article1.md

 ```

 This might seem strange at first, but look closer at what's happening.
-Because an object is part of the Object type, it's values are compared by reference.
+Because objects are part of the Object type, it's values are compared by reference.
 Reference to what?
 Reference to the same underlying object.
-In the above example b is set to a.
+In the above example, we're setting b equal to a.
 We didn't copy the object.
-We're simply creating a reference to the same object, namely, a.
+We're simply creating a reference to the same object.
+Another way of looking at it is that we're pointing the variable b to a.
 Therefore when we mutate the "name" property on b, we're at the same time mutating the "name" property on a.

-Back to primitives, how would the same example apply to them?
+Back to Primitives, how would the same example apply to them?

 ```js